DanielRamos84/cypress-advanced-course/README.md

               }).as('randomWordResult');`

 - We alias our request as randomWordResult and wait for the response to happen each time we search for a word.

+A revision to
+## Third extra credit
+### Types and clicks the submit button
+- I didn't need to make that conversion to lowercase at all, if I want to ignore case sensitivity we can simply pass the matchCase option as false to our contains command.
+In the test it would look as follows:

+  `cy.wrap(result, {log:false}).contains(currentWord, {matchCase:false})`